a62005/CityWeather/README.md

 ### AI
 - Kiro (Main use) - Amazon's AI assistant for development support and code generation
 - Gemini - Google's AI model for code assistance and problem solving

+### Other
+- Postman - API testing tool for testing API requests and parsing data